Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Model Architecture and Training

-\textbf{Pose Model.} To analyze the quality of the learned 3D keypoints, they are passed to either a linear or a 2-hidden layer MLP (depending on the evaluation setup in Section~\ref{sec:exp}), where in the latter case each hidden layer has a dimensionality of 2048 followed by a ReLU and a 50\% dropout.
-The output layer has a dimensionality of $3 \times M$, where $M$ is 17 labelled joints in the H36M and 3DHP datasets.
+The 3D pose estimation model, described in Section~\ref{sec:pose_estimation}, is used to analyze the quality of the discovered unsupervised 3D keypoints.
+To do so, they are passed to either a linear or a 2-hidden layer MLP (depending on the evaluation setup in Section~\ref{sec:exp}), where in the latter case each hidden layer has a dimensionality of 2048 followed by a ReLU and a 50\% dropout.
+The output layer has a dimensionality of $3 \times M$, where $M$ is 17 labelled joints in both H36M and 3DHP datasets.